jheyman/blog/pages/HueRaspberryControl/index.md

 ---
 {% include JB/setup %}

-This mini-project started when we got a Philips Hue Go light: I wanted to experiment with the associated developer API mostly out of curiosity, and quickly thought of a very simple application: turning on the Hue gradually in the morning at wake up time.<br><br>
+This mini-project started when we got a Philips Hue Go light: I wanted to experiment with the associated developer API mostly out of curiosity, and quickly thought of a very simple application: turning on the Hue gradually in the morning at wake up time.<br>

 * TOC
 {:toc}